Multijet topology in high-energy nuclear collisions: jet broadening: Framework

 where $x$ is the energy fraction of the radiated gluon relative to parent parton with mass $m$, $k_\perp$ is the transverse momentum of the radiated gluon, $P(x)$ is the splitting function in vacuum, $\hat{q}$ is the jet transport coefficient~\cite{He:2015pra}, and $\tau_f$ is the formation time of the radiated gluons in QGP medium, with $\tau_f=2Ex(1-x)\big/\left(k_{\perp}^2+x^2m^2\right)$.

 The 3$+$1D \textsc{CLVisc} hydrodynamical model~\cite{Pang:2012he,Pang:2014ipa} is employed to generate a dynamically evolving bulk medium with initial conditions from the AMPT model~\cite{Lin:2004en}.
-Parameters used in the \textsc{CLVisc} are chosen to reproduce bulk hadron spectra with experimental data.
+Parameters used in the \textsc{CLVisc} are chosen to reproduce hadron spectra with experimental data.

 In the LBT model, the strong coupling constant $\alpha_s$ is fixed and is the only parameter that needs to be specified to control the strength of parton interaction.
 Referring to the published works~\cite{Zhang:2018kjl,Luo:2018pto,Chen:2020pfa}, we take $\alpha_s$ to be 0.2 in this work.
+To hadronize the partons that have completed their shower evolution within the QGP medium, we employed the minimization criteria introduced in \textsc{JetScape} to construct strings~\cite{Putschke:2019yrg}, and subsequently used \textsc{Pythia}8 to simulate the hadronization and hadron decay processes.